JabiruCMS/Platform/readme.md

 * run `./dcp artisan asgard:simple-install` and follow prompts
 * put `INSTALLED=true` in the `.env` file if it's not there yet
 * run `./dcp artisan module:publish`
-* application should now run on port that is defined in `docker-compose.yaml` , currently `http://127.0.0.1:8760/`
+* application should now run on port that is defined in `docker-compose.yaml`
 * make sure `storage` folder is writeable (run `chmod -R 777 storage`)
 * clear all cache
   * `./dcp artisan cache:clear`